ariehm/movie-tv-renamer/README.md

 It is my first python project and I'm using it as a playground to see what the big deal is :)

 ## TODO
-* dont use handled-content file.  just check all files.  if the renamed symlink/file exists, then do nothing for that file
 * remove seed after ratio is over threshold (1.25?)
 * add logging
 * add exception handling